 Perched on a hill between a traditional Derbyshire Dales market town and the village that started the industrial revolution, Mount Cook looks out onto the two strongest influences of rural Derbyshire’s historic culture.
-Read on for an insight to the range of accommodation and educational packages.

 Mount Cook is surrounded by spectacular views, historic towns and a range of fantastic facilities, which are all tied together by the friendly and fun atmosphere.
 The happy staff work as a team and creating a warm and friendly environment for the guests, creating a real sense of community.